detectorvision/deltamasses/readme.md

 Install Eclipse Oxygen IDE for Java Developers 32 bit ( not 64 bit due to xswt libraries )

+In Eclipse, import deltaMasses as follows:
-Import deltaMasses via Import->Projets from Folder or Archive->choose the deltamasses folder
+Import->General->Projets from Folder or Archive->choose the deltamasses folder

 Install postgresql for database support.